Meet Our Staff

 Page SMith, Program coordinator

-Page (they/them) is a queer activist from the San Francisco Bay Area.
+Page (they/he) is a queer activist from the San Francisco Bay Area.
 Page has a Bachelor of Arts in Sociology from California State University (CSU).
 Page has worked as a Peer Health Educator at the CSU East Bay Health and Counseling Services department, teaching queer-inclusive sexual education and transgender-inclusive sensitivity training for staff, and worked as a disability and retirement counselor with the Social Security Administration in California and served on the LGBT Advisory Council.
 They live in Portland with their partner, Beck and their dog, Rika.